editorconfig/editorconfig-core-go/README.md

 ## Missing features

-- `unset`
 - escaping comments in values, probably in [go-ini/ini](https://github.com/go-ini/ini)

 ## Installing

-We recommend the use of Go 1.11+ modules for this package.
+We recommend the use of Go 1.12+ modules for this package.

 Import by the same path.
 The package name you will use to access it is `editorconfig`.